Vue-Boilerplates/vue-typescript-bootstrapvue-boilerplate/README.md

 # Vue Boilerplates : vue-boilerplate-bootstrap-ts

-> A vue.js project with Latest Vue + Typescript + Bootstrap + Lazy loading and code splitting
+> A vue.js project with Latest Vue + Typescript + BootstrapVue + Lazy loading and code splitting

 ## Why to choose Vue Boilerplates?
 > While mobile-first approach becomes a standard and uncertain network conditions are something we should always take into consideration, it’s harder and harder to keep your application loading fast.
 Hence **Vue Boilerplates** was built with vue.js performance optimization techniques that make them loading instantly and perform smooth :rocket:.